 One of the most annoying pregnancy condition is eye twitching.
 Religious beliefs aside, this is due to the deficiency of magnesium in your body.
 Since pregnant woman body is going through so many changes and it is nurturing a tiny human so lacking on essential nutrients is understandable.

 However, if you are concerned about frequent eye twitching, I highly recommend you to ask your doctor about taking a magnesium supplement.

-Once I started taking magnesium supplements, my eye twitching was completely gone while I was pregnant.
-Although magnesium supports muscle health still you should talk to your OBGYN about the recommended dose if you have the discomfort of a frequent eye twitch.
+After taking magnesium supplements, my eye twitching was gone entirely during pregnancy.
+Although magnesium supports muscle health, you should still talk to your OBGYN about the recommended dose.

 Throw a specific baby essential commodity party before baby arrives